 Firmware that can be updated as newer versions are released.
 These updates are most useful when they can be scripted over LAN.

 Allows you to view alarms right from your RTU through a browser window.

-It's 12:11 PM on Saturday at our Fresno, CA, USA headquarters.
-We'll start work on your quote first thing on Monday.
+It's 5:14 PM on Wednesday at our Fresno, CA, USA headquarters.
+It's late in the day, but we promise to start on your quote first thing in the morning.